Sub-7/FFmpegUI/README.md

 # Features:
 - almost everything FFmpeg can do with videos
-- Hardware encoding with VAAPI and CUDA*
+- Hardware encoding with VAAPI and CUDA
 - Blu-Ray/DVD Ripping
 - PROXMOX KVM & LXC Support
 - Filemanager
 - Streaming (down OK, up comming soon)

-*it may be possible that CUDA is not working. is due to FFmpeg or CUDA, if you have success please tell me versions of FFmpeg, CUDA and Nvidia drivers.

 # Installation:
  tested and recommended on Ubuntu 20.04